 Tired of running injuries?
 Aren’t we all!
-When the majority of runners get injured every year (some studies put the annual injury rate around 70%), it’s clear that we’re not doing enough to stay healthy.
+When the majority of runners get injured every year, it’s clear that we’re not doing enough to stay healthy.

 But too many runners think that they don’t have time for injury prevention work because they’d rather be running – or worse, that injury prevention “interferes” with their running.